-Chief Executive - Operations
+Chief Executive -Operations

 Richard Cope

-Have you undertaken any initial c onsultation on the e need for this pressu re to be included in the MTFP?
+Have you undertaken any initial consultation on the need for this pressure to be included in the MTFP?

 Name Organisation/ department Date

-Roger Hoggins Head Of Oper ations 2015/16b
+Roger Hoggins Head Of Operations 2015/16b

-Heatha anaitic had not anagama h 0

-Has the specific budget pressure Function Date Deen consulted o hangaa mada?
+Has the specific budget pressure been consulted on?

+Function Date Details of any changes made?

-Department Management Team 2015/16 Details of any o nanges made?
+Department Management Team 2015/16 -

 Other Service Contributing to / 2015/16

-impacted 2013/10
+impacted

 Senior leadership team 2015/16

 Select Committee 2015/16

 Public or other stakeholders N/a

 Cabinet (sign off to proceed) 2015/16

-.

-Will any further consultation be n

-Name Organisation/ de epartment Date

-Final pressure approved by Date:

-Cabinet
+Will any further consultation be needed?
+Name Organisation/ department Date priorities and strategic outcomes.
+Similarly does it impact on service performance within the immediate service area or any impact on other services provided by the authority / any other providers.
+In doing so, the pressure mandate must be tested against the equality impact assessment and sustainable development impact assessment and must consider impact in relation to the new Future Generations Bill.

 Give a business context for the budget pressure.
 This must pick up on the vision and what the new / improved / reduced service will look like in the future including the anticipated experience of users.
-It must also consider any impact on the Council's key priorities and strategic outcomes.
-Similarly does it impact on service performance within the immediate service area or any impact on other services provided by the authority / any other providers.
-In doing so, the pressure mandate must be tested against the equality impact assessment and sustainable development impact assessment and must consider impact in relation to the new Future Generations Bill.

-What are the outcomes of investing in the identified pressure?
+It must also consider any impact on the Council's key what are the outcomes of investing in the identified pressure?
 A reduction in budget required to implement the extra services required.
-Expected positive impacts Expected positive impacts Less resource required to implement contracts Expected negative impacts
+Expected positive impacts Less resource required to implement contracts Expected negative impacts